-Dear Brother in a sweet hope in Christ: I hope I will write you a few lines informing you that I received the sample copy of yuor good paper the LONE PIL-GRIM and read and reread it and as far as I am able to descern it has the prolonging the time of the Gentiles since right ring.
-I sure have enjoyed it and would subscribe for it if I were financilong I am not wise enough to tell.
-But ally able.
-The name of the paper just suits me for I feel to be a lone pilgrim rection of the dead will I think be a con- here in this section of the country.
-The Mystery Babylon nad her daughter, or methodist town they have their college with and following immediately after the beast and the false prophet are to be tak- ministry just me and my companion and one more good baptist on the hill which belongs to what we call limited baptist in this country but he is a good baptist I have him and a mighty good baptist that has never took up his cross in following the saviour in baptism.
+Dear Brother in a sweet hope in Christ: I hope I will write you a few lines informing you that I received the sample copy of yuor good paper the LONE PIL-GRIM and read and reread it and as far as I am able to descern it has the would subscribe for it if I were financisuits me for I feel to be a lone pilgrim one more good baptist on the hill which belongs to what we call limited baptist in this country but he is a good baptist I have him and a mighty good baptist that has never took up his cross in following the saviour in baptism.
 I am living a very lonely life so far as baptist associates is concerned..
 If I live a few days longer I will be 79 years old.
 Have claimed the name of a primitive baptist over 56 years and have been ignored as a heritic for contending for the absolute predestination of all things but with the help of the eternal God none of these things move me.
-I will close hoping you with the paper LONE PILGRIM the best of success and may it please the God of mercy to give you strength and ability and may we all be blessed with the boldness of a lion and the humbleness of a lamb with the wisdom of the serpent and the meekness of the dove to stand by our post and earnestly contend for the faith once delivered to the saints.
+I will close hoping you with the paper LONE PILGRIM the best of success and may it please the God of mercy to give you strength and ability to take place soon.
+I think during the to contend for the truth as it is in Christ and may we all be blessed with the boldness of a lion and the humbleness of a lamb with the wisdom of the serpent and the meekness of the dove to stand by our post and earnestly contend for the faith once delivered to the saints.
 Excuse me for I only amied to thank you for the sample copy.
 Excuse bad writing for I am so shaky that I often miss the key.
 I intend to hit and hit the wrong one but mabe you can read it.
 Remember this old sinner saved by grace if saved at all when it goes well with you.

 JOSEPH H. BOZEMAN.

 Tehuacana, Texas.